The need for quantization#

 Definition of black body

-The reason its called black body is that it absorbs every wavelength that hits the surface, therefore, appearing as 100% perfect black object.
+The reason this model is called black body is becasue it absorbs every wavelength that hits the surface, therefore, appearing as 100% perfect black object.

 If an object has a color, it is because it is reflecting certain wavelengths of light which then gets detected by our eye retina.
 The distribution of wavelengths, which is emitted by a blackbody, is determined only by its temperature!